 - DEF Control Module – This module regulates DEF functioning and operations.

 - Engine Control Unit – The DEF control module relays information directly to the ECU and, together, the two control systems regulate the entire emissions stream system.

 If the ECU receives a faulty code from the DEF control module, it will automatically cut the engine’s power output, forcing the vehicle to a crawl until the problem has been resolved.
 This helps to ensure that the engine runs at peak performance without polluting the surrounding environment or damaging the engine.

 How to Tell If Your Engine is in Derate

 The most obvious way to tell if your vehicle’s engine has slipped into derate is if it suddenly loses power.
 Of course, you should ideally try to prevent derate by regularly inspecting and maintaining your engine’s emissions system.
 If you notice any of the following signs, your engine may need some upkeep to prevent a sudden malfunction.

 Some vehicles will issue a warning before they automatically go into derate mode.
 If your vehicle is equipped with this feature, a light on the dash will illuminate, often accompanied by a beeping noise.
 The message will either say “check engine,” “service engine soon,” or “engine derate in 3 hours”.

-If you see this message, immediately pull over to the side of the road, turn off the engine, and call a tow truck.
-If you attempt to drive any further, it could damage your engine and throw your vehicle in derate while you’re driving on a busy motorway.
+If you see this message, immediately pull over to the side of the road and turn off the engine.
+If you attempt to drive any further, it could damage your engine and throw your vehicle in derate while you’re driving in busy traffic.